hgaddipati1118/Class-COVID-Model/README.md

 - **Add All Students:** Fills every desk with a student.
 - **Remove All Students:** Clears all desks of students.
 - **Generate Class of *x* Students:** Fills *x* desks with students.
 - **Find Best Arrangement:** Finds the best possible arrangement of students to reduce the spread of COVID within the classroom.
 It determines this by number of quarantines per COVID case.
+It then returnss the arrangement.